 Whereas you might normally be racing up and down and cutting your lawn, or trying to think of an excuse to put it off, you can sit and enjoy your own nature show, or just contemplate how important nature is, whilst your lawn grows.

-There’s an “Every Flower Counts” survey in the last week of May; people recorded all sorts of different things last year.
+There’s an “Every Flower Counts” survey in the last week of May.

 A typical lawn had 17 daisies in a square metre patch, with some buttercups and dandelions.
 Field-forget-me-knots were often spotted.